Blueberry Cheesecake Ice Cream

 - In a small saucepan, add blueberries, lemon juice, lemon zest, and slurry (this mixture helps to thicken the blueberry sauce) into pan.
 Let come up to a light boil, about 5 minutes.
 Some blueberries will burst and some will remain semi-intact.
 Turn off heat and transfer blueberry sauce to a small jar to cool in fridge for a bit.

 - Using a spoon, add a spoonful of blueberry mixture all over top of ice cream.
 Then, using a knife, gently swirl the sauce into the ice cream.
 Be careful not to over-swirl as you’ll turn the mixture blue.
 Nice rough swirls and dollops is what you want throughout the ice cream.
 Add crushed graham crackers on top, if desired.

-- Cover ice cream with clear wrap, then transfer back to freezer and let ice cream harden at least 7-8 hours or preferably overnight.
+- Cover ice cream with clear wrap, then transfer back to freezer overnight, 8-10 hours.

 - Let ice cream thaw out for a few minutes and then enjoy with waffle bowls, sugar cones, etc.